Skip to main content

 Academic guidance

-Each higher education institution provides to their applicants, students and another persons, information and counselling services related to their study and with possibility to find employment of study programmes graduates.
+Each higher education institution provides to their applicants, students and other persons, information and counselling services related to their study and with a possibility to find employment of study programmes graduates.

 Psychological counselling